hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

   <br><br>
   The aim of this competition is to develop a general-purpose audio representation that provides a strong basis for learning in a wide variety of tasks and scenarios.
-We challenge participants with the following questions: Is it possible to develop a single representation that models all psychoacoustic phenomena?
+HEAR 2021 challenges participants with the following questions: Is it possible to develop a single representation that models all psychoacoustic phenomena?
 What approach best generalizes to a wide range of downstream audio